metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 You have to love the Chiefs and all their deceptive motions, even on running plays.

+Chiefs have further adjusted in the third quarter by running routes meant to beat man coverage.

 **KC Pass Rush**
 Hits: 7
 Hurries: 6